electricbookworks/electric-book/_docs/editing/figures.md

 caption="Blake's illustration for “The Tyger”."
 ```

-### Multiple images and alt text
+### Multiple images and titles and alt text

 You can have multiple images in the same figure.
 Include each image's filename in a comma-separated list.

-Each image needs its own alt text.
-To do this, include each image's alt text in order, separated by `|`.
+Each image needs its own alt text, and can have its own title.
+To do this for alt text, include each image's alt text in order, separated by `|`.
+Do the same for `title` if each image has a different title.

 {% raw %}
 ```
 {% include figure
    images="mydog.jpg, yourdog.jpg"
    caption="Our dogs."
-   alt-text="A chocolate-coloured labrador | A grey husky."
+   alt-text="A chocolate-coloured labrador. | A grey husky." title="Labrador | Husky"
 %}
 ```
 {% endraw %}

-Each image matches each piece of alt text in order.
+Each image matches each piece of alt text (or title) in order.
 If you include multiple images in a figure, make sure you provide separate alt text for each image.
 If you don't, some images will have no alt text.
+Titles are less important for accessibility, and are therefore optional.

 ### Rotating figures